brysonbw/client-web3-counter-dapp/README.md

 ## Solana Web3 Counter DApp
-- Anonymous users can 'login' with their Solana wallet via solana wallet adapter
+- Anonymous users can 'login' with their Solana wallet via Solana wallet adapter package
 - Anonymous users can create/intilize an account to start the counter, increment and decrement

 ### Client/Front-End